zoom-studio/react-menu-list/README.md

  callback of the newly selected MenuItem.
 (This property is only useful for when the cursor moves between two menu items which each implement their own cursor over their own subitems.)
+* `hasHighlight()`: Returns true if any items in the list are currently highlighted.

 ### MenuItem